-In 90 seconds - without thinking too much - sketch your understanding of assessment.

-Now briefly describe this same understanding of assessment in words.
+assessment. ds - without th ilacii sact on your und Now briefly describe this s same unders standing of assessmen t in words. assessment to be. •

-I understand assessment to be...

 Understandings of Assessment

 Look at some of the ways in which previous tutors have visually represented their conceptions of assessment.